sleeplessinc/moreless/README.md

         gradient: "linear-gradient( #ffffff22, #ffffffdd, #ffffffff, #ffffffff )", }

-You can pass in an object that will override any of the defaults
+If you pass in an options object the values in it will override the defaults.